joshjon/go-phonebook/README.md

 ## Implementation Details

 The phone book utilises map indexes for each searchable field to dramatically reduce search times to O(1).
-A trie is also used to store phone numbers which allows retrieval and prefix search to be performed at O(n), where 0 < n <= 10.
+A trie is also used to store phone numbers with an associated contact.
+All children of a trie node have a common number prefix, which allows fast retrieval of a number (worst case is O(m), where m is the length of the number searched).